Aircoookie/WLED-Docs/docs/usermods/globalpins.md

 * 8266: default I2C pins for most esp8266 variants are SDA=4 and SCL=5 (and one i2c instance only).
 So you can have 0 or 1 I2C bus.
 * esp32: has two "I2C hardware units" that can attach to any pin.
 So you could have 0 or 1, or 2 I2C buses.
 * currently WLED only uses "i2c unit 0" on esp32.
 So in reality you can have 0 or 1 I2C bus.
-* WLED does not support "software I2C" - that's a common misunderstanding because people see they can freely chose pins on esp32.
+* WLED does not support "software I2C" on esp32 - that's a common misunderstanding because people see they can freely chose pins on esp32.
 * once the I2C bus pins are set on ESP32, all usermods have to use these pins for I2C.
 Changing I2C pins requires a reboot.
 * four-line-display is an exception, because the driver library has its own "software I2C" - slow but can always be used